 We love Los Angeles right?
 The open roads, the beaches, the sunshine.
+Los Angeles is known for its many landmarks.
 Who could blame you if you never wanted to leave?
 It’s time to hit the open road and discover a whole new world (for the weekend) with my guide to the best short-distance road trips from Los Angeles.

 The Best Road Trips from LA